TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 <figcaption>People didn't realize the <em>check</em> was a button, and were never quite sure what the back button would do.</figcaption>
 </figure>

-We observed users' and saw that they were often unsure of what to do when navigating between different views while logging food.
+We observed users and saw that they were often unsure of what to do when navigating between different views while logging food.
 People weren't noticing the _back_ or _check_ buttons, and the buttons didn't always work the way people expected them to.
 On top of that, the UI and flow would subtly change depending on the entry case.

 <!-- <figure class='folio_image' id='existing-flowchart'>
 		<img src='../includes/portfolio_images/noom/noom_existing-flowchart.jpg'>